 CAFP is developing additional, action-oriented resources to help you get ready for data submission in 2017.
 Coming soon:

 - QPP for Small and Rural Family Physicians.
 Small and rural practices face unique challenges with QPP, but will have unique opportunities in terms of technical assistance and anticipated accommodations in the regulations.
-CAFP will develop outreach and educational materials to assist these members.
+CAFP has specifically developed outreach and educational materials to assist these members.

 - QPP 201.
 Following publication of the final regulations, CAFP will offer programming to help family physicians develop a strategy for their practices.
 Learn how to select and report on measures that benefit your practice, patients and bottom line.